Bread Upma Recipe (Bread Poha)

 Bread pieces, lime juice and cilantro added to the pan.

+Step 9: Check for salt and add more if needed.
 Cook for 3-4 minutes on low heat.
 Serve hot.

 Ready bread upma.

-Shall we toast the bread to make bread upma?
+Can I toast the bread to make bread upma?

-Some people toast the bread before cutting them into cubes.
+Some people toast the bread before cutting it into cubes.
 This bread upma tastes very different from the one I have shared.
 You can try it too.
 Just toast the bread slices in a toaster or skillet, cut them into cubes, and follow the remaining recipe as mentioned.

 How to make egg bread upma?